-Finally, the characteristic frequency of the 3D modes from the SPOD are used to calculate the spanwise convection velocity of the buffet cell disturbances along the shock front as a function of the sweep angle.
+The convection velocity of the perturbations is a commonly reported metric \citep{PBDSR2019, PDL2020} used to compare buffet cell characteristics between both simulation and experiment, as a way of assessing generality and agreement between different flow conditions and airfoil and wing geometries.
+Here, the characteristic frequency of the 3D modes from the SPOD are used to calculate the spanwise convection velocity of the buffet cell disturbances along the shock front as a function of the sweep angle.
 The convection velocity $V_c$ is related to the Strouhal number $St$ as

 based on the airfoil chord of $c=1$.
 The wavelength of the perturbation, $\lambda_z$, is found to be independent of the sweep angle, $\lambda$, and is set by the aspect ratio ($AR = L_z / c = 3$) of the spanwise-periodic airfoil as $\lambda_z = L_z / 2 = 1.5 c$ at the present flow conditions and geometry.
 The observed independence of the 3D mode wavelength with sweep is consistent with the tri-global stability-based study of buffet on infinite wings by \citet{HT2021}, who found the mode to have a wavelength equal to one airfoil chord ($\beta\approx 2\pi$) in their cases.
 Similarly, Crouch et al. \cite{CGS2019} and Paladini et al. \cite{PBDSR2019} also determined the GSA dominant modes to have wavelength corresponding to one chord.
 It should be noted that for experiments on full-aircraft configurations, Masini et al. \cite{MTP2020} and Sugioka et al. \cite{SNKNNA2021} determined the wavelenghth of the outboard travelling buffet cells to be 0.6-1.2 and 1.3 mean aerodynamic chords, respectively.
 Noting the similarities between the dominant mechanisms seen on span-periodic and finite wings, this agreement provides additional confidence to the present results.